-- University, school/college, and departmental priorities and strategic initiatives. - National disciplinary standards. - Local conditions at the school/college and department level such as: - Accreditation requirements. - Types of faculty appointment. - Current staffing and areas of expertise. - Student enrollments. - Instructional labs/technology intensive rooms with limited seating. - Courses that require limited enrollments. - Number of different and/or first-time course preparations.
-(Normally, no more than six different course preparations should be assigned to a faculty member during an academic year.) - Advising loads and/or mentoring activities. - Scholarly/creative endeavors and/or service commitments.
+- University, school/college, and departmental priorities and strategic initiatives.

+- National disciplinary standards.

+- Local conditions at the school/college and department level such as:

+- o Accreditation requirements.

+- o Types of faculty appointment.

+- o Current staffing and areas of expertise.

+- o Student enrollments.

+- o Instructional labs/technology intensive rooms with limited seating.

+- o Courses that require limited enrollments. - Number of different and/or first-time course preparations.
+(Normally, no more than six different course preparations should be assigned to a faculty member during an academic year.) - o Advising loads and/or mentoring activities. - o Scholarly/creative endeavors and/or service commitments.